-Every day counts!
+Everyday counts!
 We know that all children benefit from attending school regularly.

-Miss Henderson, our Pastoral Care Manager, and the Pastoral Team work together closely with families to ensure that any barriers to not attending school every day, are quickly overcome.
+Our Pastoral Care Manager and the Pastoral Team work together closely with families to ensure that any barriers to not attending school every day are quickly overcome.

 Our aim for 2023-2024 is for our overall attendance to exceed 95%.